 As a means to achieve restorative outcomes, primary principles of restorative justice must be understood.
 They include the following:

-- Willingness by involved to accept responsibility for their actions.
+• Willingness by those involved to accept responsibility for their actions.

-- Agreement on restorative steps and outcomes between all involved.
+• Agreement on restorative steps and outcomes among all those involved.

-Violations against Community Standards are indicators of offenses against people, relationships and the community.
+Violations against Community Standards are offenses against people, relationships, and the community.
 A witness to the violation should confront the violator or violators and together work out a resolution in keeping with the standards.
 If the violators refuse to work out an agreement, then a member of the Residence Life Team will be brought into the discussion.
 One of these persons will process the allegation to determine the facts and present them before the appropriate response team.
-The Resident Assistant and Resident Leader play an important role in confronting, listening to and supporting those involved in standards violations.
-RAs & RLs serve to repair the relationship and integrate those involved and the community as much as possible.
+The Resident Assistant plays an important role in confronting, listening to and supporting those involved in standards violations.
+RAs serve to repair the relationship and integrate those involved and the community as much as possible.

 It is hoped that students will self-manage and resolve conflicts on an individual level.
 Student Life professionals are available to empower students to deal cooperatively and constructively with conflicts, disputes and offenses.

-For those incidences that are not resolved individually, or there is a lack of responsibility for the violation, the situation moves to a more formal process.
-Students involved in a first time violation of a community standard will meet with a Residence Life Director to reach a common understanding and attempt to reach a restorative outcome and disciplinary response.
+For those incidences that are not resolved individually, or there is a lack of responsibility for the violation, the situation will move to a more formal process.
+Students involved in a first-time category-1 violation of a community standard will meet with a Resident Director to reach a common understanding and attempt to reach a restorative outcome and appropriate disciplinary response.
 All standards violations are processed on a case-by-case basis.
-The incident report will be moved to the Standards Response Team if a Residence Life Director is unable to reach a common understanding with the student, the facts of the incident are unclear, or the student involved is on disciplinary probation.
+The incident report will be referred to the Conduct Review Board if Residence Life is unable to facilitate a common understanding with the student, the facts of the incident are unclear, or the student involved is on disciplinary probation.